Are you an adviser? Go to Unbiased Pro

 A guaranteed annuity rate was a feature of some pension schemes from the 1980s and 1990s, guaranteeing you could buy an annuity at a particular rate.

-Common rates offered tend to be around 9% to 11% (occasionally higher), so they are often around double the best rate most people can achieve on the open market.
+Common rates offered tend to be around 9% to 11% (occasionally higher), so they are often a lot higher than the best rate most people can achieve on the open market.

 How can I find out if I have a guaranteed annuity rate?